One Big Beautiful Bill Act: Educator tax deduction

-Clean vehicle and clean energy home improvement tax credits
+Clean vehicle and clean energy home improvement tax credits eliminated

 The tax credit for buying a new qualified electric vehicle or fuel cell electric vehicle is no longer available for purchases made after September 30, 2025.
 The tax credit for buying a used qualified electric vehicle or fuel cell vehicle from a licensed dealer is no longer available for purchases made after September 30, 2025.

 The tax credit for installing property to either recharge electric vehicles or to store or dispense clean-burning fuel will no longer be available after June 30, 2026.

 The tax credit for making qualified energy-efficient improvements to one's home will no longer be available for improvements put into service after December 31, 2025.

 The tax credit for installing solar electric panels, solar water heaters, wind turbines, geothermal heat pumps, fuel cells, or battery storage technology in one's home will no longer be available for improvements made after December 31, 2025.